How to Make Gravy Without the Drippings

 Meanwhile, the entire family is milling around the kitchen asking how they can help, even though that ship sailed about four hours ago.

 This year, however, you're on top of it!
 No running around with your hair on fire: The gravy you made weeks ago is in the saucepan heating on the stove (or in the microwave!) thanks to a little foresight.

 How to Make Gravy Ahead of Time

-I wanted to pack just as much flavor into this make-ahead gravy as you'd get if you were making it after roasting your Thanksgiving turkey, so I started by roasting some turkey wings with onions, carrots, and celery in the oven.
-This gives the stock you'll make next, and the resulting gravy, a deep, roasted flavor.
+I wanted to pack just as much flavor into this make-ahead gravy as you'd get if you were making it after roasting your Thanksgiving turkey.
+So, I started by roasting some turkey wings with onions, carrots, and celery in the oven.
+This gives the stock you'll make, and the resulting gravy, a deep, roasted flavor.

 After roasting, transfer the wings and vegetables to a stock pot, deglaze the roasting pan with chicken broth, and simmer with more broth to make an ultra-rich stock for your gravy.

 While it definitely takes some time to roast the vegetables and make this stock, you'll be rewarded with the most flavorful gravy you've ever made.
 Also, this whole process is more hands-off time than actual work -- in other words, you can catch up on binge watching your favorite show while the stock is simmering.

-After cooking down the stock, you can either leave it to chill overnight so the fat solidifies, or skim off the fat immediately and proceed to make the gravy.
+After cooking down the stock, you can either leave it to chill overnight, so the fat solidifies, or skim off the fat immediately to make the gravy.

 How Long Does Turkey Gravy Keep?

 You can refrigerate your finished gravy for up to 4 days, or freeze it for up to 4 months.

 When ready to serve, just reheat the gravy in a saucepan.
-There's no need to thaw: frozen gravy can be reheated on the stovetop, covered with a lid, over low heat.
-And the good news: Frozen gravy made without milk or cream like this gravy should not separate upon reheating.
+There's no need to thaw: frozen gravy can be reheated on the stove-top over low heat, covered with a lid.
+And the good news: frozen gravy made without milk or cream (like this gravy) should not separate upon reheating.